 If you're overweight, you may have problems getting pregnant and fertility treatment is less likely to work.

 Being overweight (having a BMI over 25) or obese (having a BMI over 30) also raises the risk of some pregnancy problems, such as high blood pressure, deep vein thrombosis, miscarriage and gestational diabetes.

-Before you get pregnant you can use the BMI healthy weight calculator to find out your BMI.
+Before you get pregnant you can calculate your BMI.
 But this may not be accurate once you're pregnant, so consult your midwife or doctor.

 Having a healthy diet and doing moderate exercise are advised in pregnancy, and it's important not to gain too much weight.